GuildCrafts/web-development-js/CONTRIBUTING.md

 ## Authoring Goals

-Goals are stored in our **goal library**.
-To author a new goal for the library, you need to complete the two main components of a goal:
+Goals are stored in our **goal library** as files in the [_goals/][goals] directory.
+To author a new goal for the library, you need to write a full goal with description, context, specs, quality rubric, etc.

-- The issue (stored in [issues][issues]) with a brief overview of the goal and a link to...
-- The learning contract (stored in [contracts][contracts] directory) with full description, context, specs, quality rubric, etc.

-In addition, goals may have a _base repository_ with some starter code or other resources for projects to use.
+In addition, goals may have a _scaffold repository_ with some starter code or other resources for projects to use.
 This makes it easy to start a new project from this goal: just fork the repo.
 As an example, take a look at the [Core Data Structures][core-data-structures] goal and its associated repo.

 If you would like to add to the **goal library** by writing your own goal, that is fantastic!
 The library is always growing and improving, and we need contributions from learners like you.